-environmental carcinogens is assumed to increase the level of CYP1A1 through the AhR.
-CYP1A1 is a known significant risk factor for breast carcinoma.
+&lt;sup>114 Vasilis Androutsopoulos, et al., Cytochrome P450 CYP1A1: Wider Roles in Cancer environmental carcinogens is assumed to increase the level of CYP1A1 through the AhR.
+115 CYP1A1 is a known significant risk factor for breast carcinoma.
+116

-- 135. CYP1B1 is another CYP450 enzyme involved in the metabolism of potential carcinogens.
-116 CYP1B1 expression has been shown to be higher in tumors compared to normal tissues, especially in hormone-related cancers including breast, ovary, and prostate tumors.
-117 - 136.
+- 159. CYP1B1 is another CYP450 enzyme involved in the metabolism of potential carcinogens.
+117 CYP1B1 expression has been shown to be higher in tumors compared to normal tissues, especially in hormone-related cancers including breast, ovary, and prostate tumors.
+118 - 160.
 A recent landmark study provided a clinical outcome demonstrating that DEHP directly binds to AhR and induces downstream CYP1A1 and CYP1B1 expression through the genomic AhR pathway.
-This study thus revealed new evidence by which DEHP and AhR are coinvolved in breast cancer drug resistance. - 137.
-This same landmark study also evaluated DEHP metabolites in the urine of approximately 500 breast cancer patients and demonstrated that the metabolite concentration was significantly higher in recurrent breast cancer group compared with non-recurrent patients. - 138.
-Urinary concentrations of mono-ethyl phthalate have been positively associated with breast cancer risk, as well as the number of personal care products used, and the use of hair products, among other personal care products, has been significantly associated with urinary phthalate concentration.
+This study thus revealed new evidence by which DEHP and AhR are coinvolved in breast cancer drug resistance.
+119 - 161.
+This same landmark study also evaluated DEHP metabolites in the urine of approximately 500 breast cancer patients and demonstrated that the metabolite concentration was significantly higher in recurrent breast cancer group compared with non-recurrent patients.